adhamyeah/Image-and-Webcam-to-ASCII/Image to ASCII/Image to ASCII Guide.md

 ## Dependencies

-You will need to have the public library OpenCV installed on your machine for this program to work. an installation guide is provided on the README.md file
+You will need to have the public library OpenCV installed on your machine for this program to work.
+An installation guide is provided on the README.md file

 ## Extra info